AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 >* `_dynamicUrl` : a DAM asset
 >* `_dmS7Url` : a Dynamic Media asset
 >
->If the image referenced is a DAM asset then the value for `_dmS7Url` will be `null`.
+>If the asset referenced is a DAM asset then the value for `_dmS7Url` will be `null`.
 See [Dynamic Media asset delivery by URL in GraphQL queries](#dynamic-media-asset-delivery-by-url).

 ### Structure of the Transformation Request {#structure-transformation-request}